Gorivlad/pronouncetor/README.md

 Features

-Audio Recording: Capture live audio or input pre-recorded audio files.
+Audio Recording: Capture live audio or input pre-recorded audio files(not implemented yet).
 Speaker Diarisation: Identify different speakers in the audio.
 Speech Recognition and Transcription: Convert spoken language into text.
 Feedback Generation: Analyze speech and generate constructive feedback on language use.

 Target Audience